 On the other hand, carrying just one of the rare e2 variants has been linked to an up to 40% reduction in risk of Alzheimer’s.
 The most common variant e3 doesn’t represent either an increased or decreased risk of Alzheimer’s.

 Even if you carry one or two e4 genetic variants it’s not all doom and gloom though.
 Alzheimer’s risk isn’t entirely determined by our genetics, it’s actually a combination of our genes, lifestyle and environment.

 In fact, if you do happen to identify that you’re at an increased risk of Alzheimer’s genetically, there are specific lifestyle and environment changes you can make to optimize your genetic health and lower your risk.

 Whilst knowing whether you are at an increased risk of a disease based upon your genetics can be scary, finding out early that you are more predisposed to a condition can help you to make lifestyle adjustments to lower your risk.
-This may actually put you at a lower overall risk of developing Alzheimer’s than someone who carries a favorable ApoE variant but does not optimize their health.
+This may actually put you at a lower overall risk of developing the condition than someone who carries a favorable variant but does not work to optimize their health.

 If you’re interested in not only identifying whether you are at risk, but also how you can counteract a poorly functioning genetic variants, consider checking out SelfDecode.
 Unlike other companies that only focus on one or two genetic variants, SelfDecode analyzes up to 83 million variants to give you the most accurate results for your health.

 SelfDecode offers over 20 DNA Wellness Reports that not only identify your genetic risk scores, but also provides you with personalized recommendations based on your genotype to help you optimize your health.